Practitioners Information (main page)

 The NHS GSP toolkit

-The ‘Nature on prescription’ handbook offers a guide for prescribers, link workers to support people with mental health problems https://www.ecehh.org/wp/wp-content/uploads/2021/05/A-Handbook-for-Nature-on-Prescription-to-Promote-Mental-Health_FINAL.pdf
+The ‘Nature on prescription’ handbook from University of Exeter offers a guide for prescribers, link workers to support people with mental health problems.
+PDF Link

 Good conversation training